 Our director compensation program is designed both to attract and to fairly compensate highly qualified, non-employee directors to represent our stockholders on the Board of Directors and to act in the stockholders' best interests.
-The director compensation program for fiscal 2020 was recommended by the Compensation Committee and approved by our Board of Directors.
+The director compensation program for fiscal 2021 was recommended by the Compensation Committee and approved by our Board of Directors.
 Our executive officers do not play any role in determining or recommending the amount of non-employee director compensation, except that Mr. Smith and Dr. Nettles vote on the recommendations of the Compensation Committee in their capacities as members of the Board of Directors.

-Our Board of Directors includes two Ciena executive officers: Dr. Nettles, who serves as our Executive Chairman of the Board, and Mr. Smith, who serves as our Chief Executive Officer.
+Our Board of Directors includes two Ciena executive officers: Dr. Nettles, who serves as our Executive Chair of the Board, and Mr. Smith, who serves as our Chief Executive Officer.
 Dr. Nettles does not receive cash compensation for his service as a director, and Mr. Smith does not receive any compensation for his service as a director.
-Information regarding equity compensation to Dr. Nettles during fiscal 2020 can be found in the tabular disclosure below.
+Information regarding equity compensation granted to Dr. Nettles during fiscal 2021 can be found in the tabular disclosure below.
 Information regarding the determination of Mr. Smith's compensation can be found in the "Compensation Discussion and Analysis" and "Executive Compensation Tables" below.

-Fiscal 2020 Board Compensation
+Fiscal 2021 Board Compensation

-For the purpose of determining non-employee director compensation for fiscal 2020, the Compensation Committee engaged Compensia to assist in evaluating the competitiveness of our director compensation program.
+For the purpose of determining non-employee director compensation for fiscal 2021, the Compensation Committee engaged Compensia to assist in evaluating the competitiveness of our director compensation program.
 The Compensation Committee considered an overview of the corporate governance environment, as well as recent trends and developments relating to director compensation.
 The Compensation Committee also specifically considered the amounts payable under and the various components of our director compensation program, as well as the aggregate director compensation cost, in comparison to the boards of directors of the same group of peer companies that the Compensation Committee used in determining executive compensation.
-After considering those factors and based on the recommendation of the Compensation Committee, in order to better align with the market median for certain compensation elements, for fiscal 2020 the Board of Directors increased the annual retainer for the non-employee directors from \$60,000 to \$70,000 and increased the target delivered value of initial and annual director equity awards from \$210,000 to \$220,000.
+After considering those factors and based on the recommendation of the Compensation Committee, the Board of Directors did not make any changes to director compensation for fiscal 2021.